houseabsolute/Exception-Class/README.md

 Ricardo Signes <rjbs@cpan.org>

-# COPYRIGHT AND LICENSE
+# COPYRIGHT AND LICENCE

-This software is copyright (c) 2014 by David Rolsky.
+This software is copyright (c) 2016 by Dave Rolsky.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.